openharmony/docs/en/application-dev/reference/apis-arkweb/js-apis-webview.md

     this.handler.handleEnded();
   }
   onVolumeChanged() {
-    // Obtains the volume of the local player. let volume: number = getVolume();
+    // Obtain the volume of the local player. let volume: number = getVolume();
     this.handler.handleVolumeChanged(volume);
   }